Impact of Excessive Chlorine Levels in Your Pool

 Ideal Chlorine Levels: Striking the Right Balance

-The Danger of Too Much Chlorine
+The Dangers of Too Much Chlorine

 Impact on Swimmers' Comfort and Safety